Sunset Pass (1933 film)

 Sunset Pass is a 1933 American pre-Code Western film directed by Henry Hathaway and starring Randolph Scott, Tom Keene, Harry Carey, and Noah Beery.
 The picture was based on a Zane Grey novel, along with several other theatrical films with similar casts (including Randolph Scott, Harry Carey and Noah Beery) also based upon Zane Grey novels directed by Hathaway in 1933.

+Plot

+Government agent Jack Rock goes undercover to infiltrate a gang of rustlers hiding out at the Half Moon Ranch.